 Adjustments to charges, prepayments, financial aid disbursements, and over payments often result in credit balances on student accounts.
 A credit balance is indicated on the student account statement by parentheses surrounding the balance.
 Students can elect to receive their student account refund via direct deposit.
 Please visit our website for further information regarding sign-up and the refund process.

 An unexpected withdrawal due to sickness or injury can mean significant financial consequences for families.
 Wake Forest offers an elective tuition insurance program through A.W.G.
 Dewar, Inc., that will help minimize financial loss if a student suffers a serious illness or accident and must withdraw before the end of a semester.
 This plan extends and enhances the University’s published refund policy.
 In cases of withdrawal due to accident, illness or mental health conditions as defined in the plan, the program assures up to a 75% refund throughout the term.
-The last day to purchase this plan is the day before the first day of classes, August 26th.
+The last day to purchase this plan is the day before the first day of classes.
+This plan must be renewed each semester.
 Please see our website for further details.

 In order for the student to view the form electronically, they must grant consent via WIN by completing the below three easy steps.
 This consent is only available via the student WIN login.
 After consent is granted by the student, all future and past 1098-T forms will be available to view via the student WIN login until they separate from the University.

 Advantages to viewing the 1098T electronically are quicker access to see the tax form and the ability to access prior year’s forms.
 If the student does not provide consent, Wake Forest University is required to mail them the 1098-T form to the address on file with the Registrar’s Office but we are encouraging all students to take advantage of the new electronic access.

 Step 1: Log into WIN and navigate to the “Personal” tab